Skip to content

 Summary

-Seeking a career in a veterinary-related field, with rural animals?
+Are you seeking a career in a veterinary-related field, with rural animals?

 This programme will see you learn the skillset to work with agricultural and farm animals under the guidance of our tutors and through 240 hours of work placement in a rural or mixed veterinary clinic.
-Students will learn everything from tending to sick and injured animals to docking, foot care, pregnancy testing, disease preventions, and how to assist herd owners in achieving breeding and production goals.
+Students will learn everything from tending to sick and injured animals to docking, foot care, pregnancy testing, disease prevention, and how to assist herd owners in achieving breeding and production goals.

 Students will attend lectures two days a week, undertake practicals one day a week, and also have two days a week on work placement.
 There are blocks of days where there are no lectures so that students can complete work experience in the second semester.

-Please note: It is a requirement of this programme that you have a form of transport and/or someone that can transport you around the Waikato/Waipa areas to complete your work placement hours each week.
+Please note: It is a requirement of this programme that you have a form of transport and/or someone who can transport you around the Waikato/Waipa areas to complete your work placement hours each week.
 We cannot guarantee you will be able to complete hours within your area of residence.

 View programme modules

-Schedule of modules
+Schedule of modules for the Rural Animal Healthcare strand

 Module codeModule titleLevelCreditsPre-requisitesCo-requisites